pdeguzman96/vidly/README.md

 ## Environment Variables
 To properly use this app, please set the following environment variables...
+- vidly_jwtPrivateKey: (REQUIRED) Set a private key locally for generating JWTs for authenticated users.
 - PORT: (Optional) Whatever port you want to use to run the app.
-Defaults to 3000.
+Defaults to 5123.
-- DEBUG: I recommend that you set this to app:* (in Terminal, run `export DEBUG=app:*`)
+- DEBUG: (Optional) I recommend that you set this to app:* (in Terminal, run `export DEBUG=app:*`)
     - I use different levels of logging using the debug npm package.
 Setting this variable will show all levels of logging (info, error, config)
 - NODE_ENV: (Optional) Defaults to "development".
 Although it doesn't really matter since this is a pet project, it's possible to choose one of development, stage, production.
     - The npm config package is used to select the right `.config` file in the /config/ directory depending on this environment variable.